diku-compSys/compSys-e2023-pub/lectures/23-10-23_introduction_to_computer_network/exercises.md

 # Exercises for Introduction to Computer Network

 The following exercises relate to Chapter 1 in Kurose and Ross on the topic "Introduction to Computer Networks".
+From page 97.

 * R13
 * R14
 * P4
 * P13